Hot Rod History

 If you take anything away from this article, we hope you understand that a hot rod is much more than a vehicle to get you from point A to point B.

 The classic hot rod embodies authentic American culture.
 Some enthusiasts make customizing a well-crafted hot rod their life’s work.
-A custom street rod is unlike anything you’ll ever see in a dealer’s showroom.
+A street legal dual-purpose car is unlike anything you’ll ever see in a dealer’s showroom.
 But don’t take our word for it—get behind the wheel and see for yourself.